bneykov/UserManagementCRUD/README.md

 ## Usage
  The application runs on port 8000 by default (http://localhost:8000/).
 This can be changed in the application.yml file under server:port.

+ The application will create a database on startup with the name liqubase_db and will execute the SQL scripts located in _src/main/resources/db/changelog/scripts_.

 ### The API consists of the following endpoints